 Can I talk to MaryAnn before scheduling a session?

-Are there any requirements for working doing this self-treatment?
+Are there any requirements for doing the self-treatment on Zoom?

 You will need a Zoom account, and MaryAnn will send you the link shortly before your session.
 She will send you a link to the video after the session.